 Some other useful baseball and cricket statistics and tools

 The batting average calculator is not the only tool we have to offer to baseball enthusiasts.
-Whether you're a fan wanting to learn more about your idol, a coach building a new team, or a player who wants to assess your own skill - you are bound to find these calculators invaluable!
+Whether you're a fan wanting to learn more about your idol, a coach building a new team, or a player who wants to assess your own skill - you are bound to find these tools invaluable!

-Earned Run Average - used in baseball, ERA measures a pitcher's effectiveness based on the number of earned runs, innings pitched and outs pitched.
+Earned Run Average Calculator - used in baseball, ERA measures a pitcher's effectiveness based on the number of earned runs, innings pitched and outs pitched.

-Slugging Percentage - SLG is a great tool to estimate the effectiveness on a hitter.
+Slugging Percentage Calculator - SLG is a great tool to estimate the effectiveness on a hitter.
 SLG's value equals the number of bases gained by a player divided by the number of bats they have taken.

-On Base Percentage - OBP is used to determine how good a batter is at reaching base.
+On Base Percentage Calculator - OBP is used to determine how good a batter is at reaching base.
 It is often considered an extension of batting average.

-Walks plus Hits per Inning Pitched - WHIP is one of the more popular statistics used to measure the skills of a pitcher.
+Walks plus Hits per Inning Pitched Calculator - WHIP is one of the more popular statistics used to measure the skills of a pitcher.
 Interestingly, in its case, the lower the value, the better the player.

-Net Run Rate - NRR is a cricket statistic which focuses on the performance of the whole team rather than a single player.
+Net Run Rate Calculator - NRR is a cricket statistic which focuses on the performance of the whole team rather than a single player.